 7. Royal Gramma

 These colorful saltwater fish are just incredible to look at, showing off their mixture of neon purple and yellow colors on a long, slim body.
-They are small fish, only growing to around 3 inches (7.62 cm) in length, which makes them compatible tank mates for all different types of saltwater fish.
+They are small fish, only growing to around 3 inches (7.62 cm) in length, which makes them perfect 10 gallon fish and compatible tank mates for all different types of saltwater fish.
 Additionally, their peaceful nature makes them good Yellow Tang tank mates and also very easy to care for.

 8. Mandarin Dragonet